Setting Security on a REST-based Service Bus Application

 behavior.Credentials.SimpleWebToken.SimpleWebToken = SharedSecretCredential.ComputeSimpleWebTokenString(issuerName, issuerSecret);

-When you have created the Web token, you can add the behavior to the endpoint, create the channel factory, and open a channel to the Service Bus.
+When you have created the Web token, you can add the behavior to the endpoint, create the channel factory, and open a channel to Service Bus.